geldbogen/mozilla-addon-important-pages/README.md

 ![grafik](https://user-images.githubusercontent.com/65167682/236006700-a70d9e04-e031-47c2-9a3a-bc11854472b0.png)

-It follows a pattern similar to MMO rarity coloring.
+The coloring rules are similar to that of item rarity coloring of recent MMO's.
+This means that links get colored by the following Tiers:

+<span style="color:#DC2367">TIER 0</span>.